united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 *3.1 First node: MQTT-IN*

 TODO: PICTURE
+TODO: Introduce the first node briefly, then explain it in detail (topic etc.)

 In the topic of our **first node (MQTT IN)** (PICTURE) all these three information are bundled to get a MQTT input.